Preconstruction And Delivery

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Expansion joints between new and existing building systems and structural packages.
+Expansion joints, structural tie-ins, and new-slab coordination between new and existing building systems — with specific attention to Georgetown's limestone bearing conditions that affect how new foundations connect to existing footings.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Selective demolition and utility tie-ins planned around access and uptime constraints.
+Selective demolition and utility tie-ins planned around access and uptime constraints — no shutdown during peak production hours unless the plan has been reviewed and accepted by the operator in advance.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Support-space upgrades, yard improvements, and circulation changes coordinated under one plan.
+Support-space upgrades, yard improvements, and circulation changes coordinated under one plan so the renovation does not create new operational inefficiencies while fixing old ones.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Safety, isolation, and commissioning procedures that respect active operations.
+Safety, isolation, and commissioning procedures that respect active operations — including dust control, access separation, and fire-watch protocols where required.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.